1909 T206 WAGNER

 The views are not numbered but on the back the cumulative number of the announced subjects allows to establish a chronology of the impressions : 150 subjects then 350 and 460, then 'Large Assortment' for the last runs.

-It is only known with the advertising back variants for the two most common tobacco brands of the American Tobacco Company, Sweet Caporal and Piedmont, the former being known in two tobacco plant identifications, 25 and 30.
+The T206 Wagner is only known with the advertising back variants for the two most common tobacco brands of the American Tobacco Company, Sweet Caporal and Piedmont, the former being known in two tobacco plant identifications, 25 and 30.
 All copies indicate the series at 150 subjects which is the original edition from 1909 before it was extended.
-The withdrawal of the Wagner card just after the original release is obvious but not documented in period.
+The withdrawal of the Wagner card at the time the original release is obvious but not documented at that step.

 2021 SOLD for $ 6.6M by Robert Edward